-People with black skin, seem to have more active acne as compared to people with other skin tones.
-In addition, once the acne heals, people with black and darker skin types tend to have more post-acne dark spots and keloids (raised) scars.
-The best way to prevent both acne and post-acne dark spots is to begin treatment early before the acne gets worse.
+People with black skin seem to have more active acne than people with other skin tones.
+In addition, once the acne heals, people with black and darker skin types tend to experience more post-acne dark spots and keloid (raised) scars.
+Therefore, the best way to prevent acne and post-acne dark spots is to begin treatment early before the acne worsens.

-What is the best treatment for acne in people with black skin?
+What is the best treatment for black people with acne?

 Not every acne product is safe for darker skin types.
-Retinoids (such as Adapalene (Differin, Epiduo), as an example, make the skin more sensitive to the sun.
+Gels like Adapalene (Differin, Epiduo) make the skin more sensitive to the sun.
 Without proper sun protection, these products can increase the tendency to develop dark spots and hyperpigmentation.

-Salicylic acid is a naturally derived, beta hydroxy acid (BHA).
+- Salicylic acid is a naturally derived beta-hydroxy acid (BHA).
 Salicylic acid helps to unclog pores and reduce inflammation.
-It can clear pimples, blackheads, and whiteheads and help fade dark spots.
+In addition, it can clear pimples, blackheads, and whiteheads and help fade dark spots.

-Benzoyl peroxide is the single most effective topical anti-acne ingredient.
-Benzoyl peroxide (BPO) fights the bacteria that causes acne, unclogs the skin pores and prevent acne breakouts.
-It is very safe for black skin.
-Benzoyl peroxide can bleach clothing, sheets, pillowcases, and towels but will NOT cause white spots on your skin.
+- Benzoyl peroxide is the single most effective topical anti-acne ingredient.
+Benzoyl peroxide (BPO) fights the bacteria that cause acne, unclogs the skin pores, and prevents acne breakouts.
+It is very safe for black skin. *Note: Benzoyl peroxide can bleach clothing, sheets, pillowcases, and towels but will NOT cause white spots on your skin.